tbranyen/diffhtml/packages/diffhtml-website/pages/components.md

 function component.
 It mimics the API of `useState` from React.
 Essentially you must execute this function in the same spot at the same time every render.

+This API is similar to `useState` from React.

 <a name="create-state-examples"></a>

 ### <a href="#create-state-examples"><u>Examples</u></a>